tjmcodes/tjmcodes/README.md

 <div align="center">
   <ul>

-     🔭 I’m currently working on building my portfolio.
+     🔭 I’m currently dedicating my time to securing my first role as a software developer.
-     🌱 I’m enjoying learning about Unit Testing and TDD 👯 I’m looking to collaborate on building music apps.
+     🌱 I’m enjoying learning about Unit Testing and TDD.
+     👯 I’m looking to collaborate on building music apps.
      🤔 I’m looking for help with iOS development.
      😄 Pronouns: She/her.